neulab/ExplainaBoard/docs/add_custom_features.md

 where

-* `feature-level` represents the fine-grained level of the analysis
+* `feature-level`: the fine-grained level of the analysis
   * `example` for sentence-level analysis
   * `span` for span-level analysis (e.g. in named entity recognition analysis)
   * `token` for token-level analysis (e.g. in named entity conditional text generation)